Silicon Valley is famously liberal. Then, investors and employees started clashing over race.

 Joelle Emerson, chief executive of Paradigm, a diversity consultancy, said many organizations are grappling with the issue of politics in the workplace, but Armstrong’s post stood out.
 “I haven’t seen so extreme a position as this. ”

 The amount of widespread support made Emerson question whether the industry was all on the same page.
 “People are saying, well, we all share the same vision for a more equitable future and we just have different approaches about the fastest way to get there,” she said.
 “But it makes me wonder, do they all share that same vision?
-Because if we did, I think we would all agree that considering the inequities that are happening in our world today would be essential to achieving it. ”
+Because if we did, I think we would all agree that considering the inequities that are happening in our world today would be essential to achieving it.”

 One tech executive, who spoke on the condition of anonymity out of concern about career retaliation, said the rhetoric from venture capitalists “seems incredibly counterproductive and unhinged. ”